Policy on Internal Audit

 2.2 This Policy applies to departments as defined in section 2 of the Financial Administration Act (FAA), unless otherwise excluded by specific acts, regulations or Orders in Council.
 However, paragraphs 184.108.40.206 and 220.127.116.11.1 below apply to departments in the core public administration as defined in section 11.1 of the FAA.
 Other departments or separate agencies not subject to these provisions are encouraged to meet these requirements as good practice.

 2.3 For the purposes of this Policy, Treasury Board has established a criterion for designating departments as small departments.
 This criterion is described in section 3.11 below.
 All other departments are referred to as large departments.

-2.4 The principles of this Policy, as they apply to large departments, will apply to the offices of agents of Parliament (the Office of the Auditor General, the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Chief Electoral Officer, the Office of the Commissioner of Lobbying, the Office of the Commissioner of Official Languages, the Office of the Conflict of Interest and Ethics Commissioner and the Office of the Public Sector Integrity Commissioner).
+2.4 The principles of this Policy, as they apply to large departments, will apply to the offices of agents of Parliament (the Office of the Auditor General, the Office of the Privacy Commissioner, the Office of the Information Commissioner, the Office of the Chief Electoral Officer, the Office of the Commissioner of Lobbying, the Office of the Commissioner of Official Languages and the Office of the Public Sector Integrity Commissioner).
 Deputy heads of these organizations may, subject to compliance with sections 16.1 and 16.2 of the Financial Administration Act, authorize such departures from the specific policy requirements contained in this Policy as they may deem appropriate in light of the governance arrangements, statutory mandate and risk profile of the organization of which they are deputy heads.

 3.1 Internal auditing in the Government of Canada is a professional, independent and objective appraisal function that uses a disciplined, evidence-based approach to assess and improve the effectiveness of risk management, control and governance processes.